jenhuls/flow-css/README.md

 ## Conclusion

-The conclusion is; all the above guidelines have both pros and cons and those things are always depends on the use-case and the complexity of the application.
+The conclusion is: all the above guidelines have both pros and cons and those things are always dependent on the use-case and the complexity of the application.

-Secondly, in a real-world project, if someone or an organization wants to implements a styleguide such as for web development projects; it can’t be based on a single methodology (above mentioned or any other).
-In that case, we may need to make an additional set of rules for a better implementation.
+Secondly, in a real-world project, if someone or an organization wants to implement a styleguide for web development projects--it can’t be based on a single methodology (mentioned above or any other).
+In that case, we may need to make an additional set of rules for better implementation.

 ---